MarcinKanarDev/Questeloper/README.md

 - Docker

 # Application Overview
-Below are some snapshots of basic architecture information and separate notes on data settings and user operations in the application.
+Below are some screenshots of basic architecture information and separate notes on data settings and user operations in the application.
 This will help you look and imagine how the application is supposed to work in its basic version
 A basic overview of the architecture and data flow of the application::

 <p align="center">